Bee Magic Honey

 Barb after shaking off the bee beard (12 stings)

-This blog is about Barb's adventures and misadventures as a hobby beekeeper.
-She started with two hives in 2009 and Dad, Lorne, joined to help in the hobby when Barb had a fateful fall and broke her arm two weeks before getting her first hives.
+This blog is about my adventures and misadventures as a hobby beekeeper.
+I started with two hives in 2009 and Dad, Lorne, joined to help in the hobby when I had a fateful fall and broke my arm two weeks before getting my first hives.

 08.05.2018